Huotes/CommitMaker/README.md

 Chuck Norris uses a night light.
 Not because Chuck Norris is afraid of the dark, but the dark is afraid of Chuck Norris.

 Chuck Norris likes his coffee half and half: half coffee grounds, half wood-grain alcohol.

+The only pattern Chuck Norris knows is God Object.